 The rainy season usually extends from November to March, during which flash floods can occur frequently.
 These can be especially dangerous in the High Atlas valleys.

 Rabat-Souissi - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Rabat-Souissi and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to Morocco in Rabat and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: